sri-rishi/nakshatra-video-lib/README.md

 # cliqTube

-Hi folks cliqtube is video library based on photograpy and videos, to check visit link
+Hi folks cliqtube is video library based on photography and videos, to check visit link

 https://cliq-tube.netlify.app/